CityOfZion/awesome-neo/resources/coz_application_form.md

-# City of Zion Application Process
+# City of Zion Application Form

 The **City of Zion** (**CoZ**) is a group of open source developers formed for the purpose of furthering the progress of the NEO blockchain.
 We are always looking for talented people to join our ranks.